pouryany/HuangLabAssessment/readme.md

 cyt.imm2 <- intersect(cyt.imm, rownames(proteins2))
 ```

-Here, I will be aligning the datasets to have the same samples, and limit them to only cytokines and immunoproteins.
+Here, I will be aligning the datasets to have the same samples, and limit them to only contain cytokines and immunoproteins.

 ``` r
 mRNA.norm <- expression2[intersect(cyt.imm2, rownames(tT.deGenes)),]